rahul200618/Rankpredictor/README.md

 - Phone-based auth is used for signed-in features
 - Admin and developer routes are protected in the app shell
-- Counseling enquiries are stored in Supabase
+- Counseling enquiries are stored in Supabase and reCAPTCHA encryption with phone number verification
 - Sensitive serverless endpoints use validation and logging helpers

 ## Notes

 This project is independent and not affiliated with KEA or COMEDK.
-Always verify final admission decisions against official documents.
+Always verify final admission decisions against official documents..

-For implementation details, browse the code in `src/`, `api/`, and `supabase/`.